-- File a petition to divorce either jointly together with your spouse or alone
+- You must file a petition to divorce either jointly with your spouse or alone.

-- In the case you file alone, you will also need to serve your spouse papers and submit proof to the court.
+- If you file separately, you will need to serve your spouse and submit proof to the court.

-- Prior to the final hearing, you can elect to have a hearing for temporary orders (temporary rules child custody and support, alimony, property and asset use, debts, etc, until the divorce is finalized).
+- Prior to the final hearing, you can elect to have a hearing for temporary orders regarding child custody, child support, alimony, property division, asset use, debts, etc.

-- The couple can finalize the agreement, or in cases where they can't agree, the court will order mediation extending the process.
+- Or in cases where they can't agree, the court will order mediation, which can extend the process.

 - Are you filing jointly?

 - Will you need to schedule a temporary hearing?

 To ensure that all paperwork is filed correctly and free of errors, it is beneficial to hire a family law attorney such as one from Sterling Lawyers.
 Having an attorney gives you more freedom to use your time effectively because you don't have to worry about drafting and filing the paperwork or knowing all the necessary laws and statutes.
 Some counties require different forms than others, and there are different forms depending on whether you are the one filing or the one responding.